 If you surround yourself with candles in a warm room, perhaps by a Yule fire, and meditate for 10 minutes, you will be in an ideal frame of mind to do some powerful intention setting.

-Choose a word of the year.
-The same Swedish friend of mine who imparted her candle wisdom to me also gave me this idea for this Solstice that I think is genius.
+The same Swedish friend of mine who imparted her candle wisdom to me also gave me this idea for this Solstice, and I think it's genius.
 And who better to take advice on Winter from than the Swedes?

 It's funny that I went to a Catholic High School, but it wasn't until I was in a college semiotics class that I realized the power in the quote, "In the beginning, was the word, and the word was God."
 To bring language, to name a thing, is an act of creation.

-Consider what your 2022 word might be.
+Consider what your 2023 word might be.
 Strength?
 Resilience?
 Health?
 Simplify?
 Expanse?
 Like your intentions, the word is not an iron-clad contract, but rather an act of deliberate and intentional creation of your future.